Tramshy/tex-pixelation-baking/README.md

 # Pixelation Baking
 An add-on for Blender that pixelates, bakes and saves the base color textures of selected objects

+## Features
+* Easily pixelated textures
+* Allows for multiple objects to be queued together and baked
+* Easily adjustable settings
+* Allows for batching to help the baking process

+## Usage
+Before baking, check your render settings.
+You don't have to worry about most render settings, as they will be set and reset automatically when using the add-on, but you must manually decide to use either the CPU or GPU.
+I recommend for most people to use the GPU, but it depends somewhat from computer to computer and how many objects are being processed at once.
+To do this you first have to switch your `Render Engine` from `Eevee` to `Cycles`, then switch from CPU to GPU Compute.

+To use the add-on, simply press 'N' and you can access the add-on settings under the `Tool` sub-menu.
+After adjusting the settings, select all objects you want to pixelate and press `Pixelate and Bake`.
+This will result in each object getting a new texture created and saved at your specified save location.

 ## IMPORTANT
 Make sure all objects have unique names, or certain textures will be overwritten!

+## License
+This package is licensed under the MIT License.
+For more information read: `LICENSE`.